Skip to Content

 Need ideas for a complete meal?
 Try this BLT Macaroni Salad or this Potato Salad.
 Use the rest of your pita halves when you make these Gyro Style Pitas for Two.

-As an Amazon Associate, I may make a small commission, at no additional cost to you, if you make a purchase through product affiliate links in this post.
+As an Amazon Associate, I may make a small commission, at no additional cost, if you purchase through product affiliate links in this post.

 Have you seen my Cookbook?